Water Conservation Tips

 - Gradually reduce water use by 10 percent increments over the course of a few weeks - giving lawns, trees and plants time to adjust

-- Find your irrigation controller manual online, visit the Save Our H2O website
+- Find your irrigation controller manual online

 - Install a "Smart" irrigation controller which automatically adjusts using current weather data, historical weather patterns and/or soil moisture sensor